Transvelo/docs/gitbook/electro/setup/home_v1.md

 # Home

-Home Page of Electro is built using **Visual Composer**.It has 5 rows.
+Home Page of Electro is built using **Visual Composer** with 7 rows.
 The **Visual Composer** Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/electro/images/vc-home-setting.png)